technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 1. Start by navigating to the
     <https://appsource.microsoft.com/en-cy/product/dynamics-365/mscrm.omnichannelpvaextension?tab=Overview&ref=dynamicsforcrm.com>
     page.
-If required sign in with same Tenant ID.
+If required sign in with same Admin Tenant ID.

 2. On this page, click the **Get it now** button.
 This initiates the installation of the extension, which is essential for integrating